theideasmith/dynamicalcrowds/README.txt

 I         Notes          I
 I===@@@===@@@===@@@===@@@I
 - Last year I was wondering how mazes could be characterized.
-  Now I have the poser of statistics on my side and can deploy it anywhere data needs to be understood.
+  Now I have the power of statistics on my side and can deploy it anywhere data needs to be understood.
 The robot can learn the distribution of passageway direction switching, passageway lengths, etc. which could factor into his decision making.